Double or single mastectomy

 I will be having a double as a preventative measure (haven’t had it so don’t know much about recovery- just that I need an extra drain).
 I do know that I still have to have radiation to my affected side regardless because of size, type and node involvement.

-good luck with your journey
+good luck with your journey0 -

 Hi, I had no choice and needed a right side mastectomy.
 Everyone is different but I never hesitated from the very beginning to have a double mastectomy.
 I was questioned by my specialist and again by breast surgeon as to the reason why I wanted this.
 I think they didn't want me making emotional decisions that I might regret - in my case I have never regretted the surgery.
 I had a history of cysts and would probably have freaked out if I had found a lump in my remaining breast.
 Also symmetry was aIso a consideration - I have breast prosthesis in my bra which are provided at no cost every two years I have been told, but can also opt to go bra less if I choose.
 I will hopefully have breast reconstruction surgery before Christmas.
 It is personal choice just make sure you are aware of the options.
 I personally had no problems recovering after surgery.
-Good Luck xxx
+Good Luck xxx1

-Thanks to you all for the replies.
+Thanks to you all for the replies.0

 If you had cancer in your other breast I can't imagine why they would suggest a lumpectomy on one and mastectomy on the other.
 You will need to wear a prosthesis for balance andcto avoid back issues..if the other breast has a small tumor and no nodes you may be able to avoid radiotherapy with a mastectomy.
 Ask your surgeon about this.